 Many disability applicants have trouble proving the extent of their condition to the Social Security Administration (SSA).
 For some applicants, the trouble is not how much evidence they have, it is choosing which condition to list on their benefit application.
-If you have many different conditions that can be considered disabling, should you list them all, or just pick the one that is causing you the most distress?
+If you have multiple conditions that can be considered disabling, should you list them all, or just pick the one that is causing you the most distress?
 Our social security benefits attorneys explain below.

-How to File for Social Security Disability if You Have Multiple Medical Conditions
+How to File for Social Security Disability if You Have Multiple Conditions

 The truth is that many applicants are prevented from working due to a combination of several different medical conditions.
 It is vital that you list all of your physical and mental impairments on your application for benefits, including those that may seem like minor complaints.
 This is because the SSA is required to evaluate your disability as a whole when approving benefits, including the combined effects of major and minor impairments.